 The tools are simple and few, but the work is long and hard.
 A collection of clips documenting the steps and sounds involved at many stages of the process of crafting charcoal forged classical tanto and mountings from reclaimed materials.
 Footage from several recent projects is included, some extended and some previously unreleased, some from Japan and some from Canada, photos of the finished aikuchi tanto appears at the end of the video.

 Touzai (東西) can be literally translated “East West” and carries the idea of spanning across distance or covering and including everywhere.
 There is also a saying, “kokontouzai” (古今東西) which means for all time and all places, literally “old, now, East, West”.
-This project began with the concept of… Continue reading
+This… Continue reading

 A pair of outdoor knives forged from a single reclaimed hedge shear blade and finished simply and humbly in the age-old style of farming and foresting tools traditionally used in managing satoyama lands.
-Satoyama are the managed forest areas that border the cultivated fields and the mountain wilds… Continue reading
+Satoyama are the managed forest areas that border the… Continue reading

-This project is part of the artifact series which tend to have the appearance of far older variations of my fusion style works and seem to come from an alternative history where cultures might have blended at different times and in different ways.
-This particular work is more… Continue reading
+This project is part of the artifact series which tend to have the appearance of far older variations of my fusion style works and seem to come from an alternative history where cultures might have blended at different times and in different… Continue reading

 The Japanese swordsmithing tradition has been in place for generations and many of the design elements have been tested and refined for centuries.
-With careful study and practice, this can be a solid foundation for today’s bladesmiths and knifemakers to build their work upon.
-This article will provide… Continue reading
+With careful study and practice, this can be a solid foundation for today’s bladesmiths and knifemakers to build their… Continue reading

 This project began as a personal challenge and an exploration of the beauty and symmetry that can be found in the sankaku style yari (三角槍).
-The cross section of the blade is triangular in this style, the spine quite thick and strong, and the tip is centered on… Continue reading
+The cross section of the blade is triangular in this style, the spine quite thick and strong,… Continue reading